zship/teleport-challenge/design-doc/README.md

 - FileBrowser: a container component
   - Breadcrumbs: a generic list of elements with a separator in between
-  - DataGrid: a generic sortable table
+  - DataGrid: a generic sortable/searchable table.
+"Search" will update the table contents as the user types.

 Breadcrumbs Mockup: